cooper/juno/doc/user.md

 The supplied source should not be an object but instead a string.
 Typically the `->full` method of either a user or server will be used.
 For users, this is `nick!ident@host` where host is either a cloak or the real host.
-For a server, the server name is used.
+For a server, its name is used.

 ```perl
 # where $ouser is some other user.